 There are just 39 Premium Economy seats on the British Airways Boeing 787-9 Dreamliner (less than the 42 in Club World).
 They are located directly behind the Business Class seats in an intimate cabin in front of two toilets.

-The Premium Economy or World Traveller Plus cabin is set up in a 2-3-2 layout, so all the seats except the middle one in the centre of the plane and the window seats, have easy and direct access to the aisle.
-Access is a major issue for the middle or central seat on the aeroplane as the only way to reach the aisle is to climb over the passenger next to you.
+The Premium Economy or World Traveller Plus cabin is set up in a 2-3-2 layout, so all the seats except the middle one in the center of the plane and the window seats have easy and direct access to the aisle.
+Access is a major issue for the middle or central seat on the airplane as the only way to reach the aisle is to climb over the passenger next to you.
 These seats are only advantageous if you travel in a family of 3 so you can all sit together.
-For an individual traveller these middle seats are a nightmare.
+For an individual traveler, these middle seats are a nightmare.

-As a lone traveller the middle seats are awful as you have no window and no access to the aisle.
-I would also avoid aisle seats in row 21, particularly B21 and J21 as these seats are very open to the 2 adjacent toilet doors.
-Both are my least favourite seats in Premium Economy or World Traveller Plus on the British Airways Boeing 787-9 Dreamliner.
+As a lone traveler, the middle seats are awful as you have no window and no access to the aisle.
+I would also avoid aisle seats in row 21, particularly B21 and J21, as these seats are very open to the 2 adjacent toilet doors.
+Both are my least favorite seats in Premium Economy or World Traveller Plus on the British Airways Boeing 787-9 Dreamliner.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.